-NOTE 16.
-INTERLOCAL JOINT PARTICIPATION AGREEMENT WITH HARRIS COUNTY
+NOTE 15.
+INTERLOCAL JOINT PARTICIPATION AGREEMENTS WITH HARRIS COUNTY

-On November 29, 2022, the District entered into an Interlocal Joint Participation Agreement with Harris County to fund improvements to storm sewers, inlets, pipes, detention pond and walking trails in and around Sandpiper Village subdivision.
+On November 29, 2022, the District entered into an Interlocal Joint Participation Agreement with Harris County (the "County") to fund improvements to storm sewers, inlets, pipes, detention pond and walking trails in and around Sandpiper Village subdivision.
 The project seeks to reduce flood risk and strengthen resiliency by assisting in the alleviation of structural flood damage to homes in the community.
 The County is managing the construction of the project.
 Upon completion, the District will assume responsibility for ongoing maintenance and repairs.
 The County has estimated the construction and engineering costs of the project to be \$5,065,076 and has agreed to fund half of the cost with the District agreeing to also fund half of the cost.
 The County has agreed to reduce the District's funding share by the appraised cost of the affected parcel of land owned by the District which is currently estimated to be \$513,850.
-Per the Agreement, the District has paid the County \$2,018,688 for their estimated share of the cost of the project.
-Proceeds from the Series 2023 bonds (see Note 17) are being used to fund the District's portion of the project costs.
+Per the Agreement, the District's General Fund paid the County \$2,018,688 for their estimated share of the cost of the project in the prior fiscal year.
+Proceeds from the Series 2023 bonds will be used to reimburse the General Fund for these costs in the 2025 fiscal year.